12urenloop/Ronny-the-station-chef/README.md

 ## Production

 There is an all in one Ansible script that sets a linux machine up to run ronny.
-You need to hava ansible installed.
+You need to have Ansible installed.

 Steps:
 1. `cd ansible`